snigdhesh/Angular-Samples/ReadMe.txt

 steps
 -------

-open command prompt and type following commands sequentially.
+open command prompt, then go to the project directory and type following commands sequentially.

 1. "npm -g install typescript" [-g indicates installing typescript globally] or